manyuncai/Linux-Server-Config/readme.md

  `$ chmod 600 .ssh/authorized keys ` Use the chmod command to change the .ssh/authorized_keys file permissions to 600, with instruction from <a href="https://aws.amazon.com/premiumsupport/knowledge-center/new-user-accounts-linux-instance/"> Amazon Doc </a>

-* in grader@ip-private-ip:~$ Forcing the key base authentication by changing the passwordAuthentication to no, and restart the ssh
+* in grader@ip-private-ip:~$ Forcing the key base authentication by changing the passwordAuthentication to no, and PermitRootLogin to no and restart the ssh

  `$ sudo nano /etc/ssh/sshd_config `